Four Common Credit Card Pitfalls to Avoid

-As such, it’s important to know some of the best practices for using a credit card so you don’t fall into some of the common difficulties of debt.
+It’s important to know some of the best practices for using a credit card so you don’t fall into some of the common difficulties of debt.
 If you are already managing high-interest credit card debt, you can use the following guidelines to help keep you from potentially finding yourself in unmanageable financial waters.

-Here are four common credit card pitfalls to avoid at all costs.
+Here are four common credit card drawbacks to avoid at all costs:

-If you have a propensity to overspend, you’re currently working through a debt consolidation plan, or you’ve taken out a debt consolidation loan, it may not be an ideal time to open a credit account.
-Particularly if you know you are susceptible to running up balances on your cards and frequently overspending, consider whether a credit card is the best option for you: A more feasible alternative may be committing to using cash for any and all large purchases you intend to make.
+If you have the propensity to overspend, currently working through a debt consolidation plan, or have taken out a debt consolidation loan, it may not be an ideal time to open a credit account.
+If you know you are susceptible to running up balances or frequent overspending, consider whether a credit card is the best option for you.
+A more appropriate alternative may be committing to using cash for any and all large purchases you intend to make.

-Also, if you are low on cash flow and are likely to miss your payments or carry a balance that will accrue interest, consider not purchasing anything on credit until you can stabilize your financial situation.
-It’s far better to delay gratification in favor of the greater goal of securing financial freedom.
+If you feel you are likely to become delinquent, or carry a balance that will accrue interest, consider not purchasing anything on credit until you can stabilize your financial direction.

 If you carry a balance, interest will accrue.
-This is how banks profit from offering you the benefit of using their money, on credit, to buy something rather than using your own cash.
-Some interest rates can be as high as 20 percent or more, so carrying a balance can be dangerous, leading many consumers into a situation where the overall balance increases so much that they simply can’t keep up with it.
+Banks profit by issuing you credit to make purchases.
+Some interest rates can exceed 20 percent or more, so carrying a balance can lead many consumers into a position where the overall balance increase can become overwhelming.

-In order to avoid this trap, carefully track your scheduled minimum payment due dates and be sure not to miss them.
+To avoid this snag, carefully track your scheduled minimum payment due dates and be sure not to miss them.
 A good practice is to make a monthly habit of simply paying off the balance in full – even if the full amount isn’t necessarily due.
-This will become a part of your monthly financial routine, so you never have to wonder whether a due date is approaching, whether you’ve missed one, or whether you have enough cash to cover the accruing balance.
+This eliminates the risk of acquiring an avalanche of interest fees to your balance.

 The more cards you open, the more annual fees you will accrue.
-Before you open a new account, keep in mind that credit cards are not meant to be investment opportunities, no matter what credit card companies try to tell you about the great benefits you will reap from using them.
+Keep in mind that credit cards are not meant to be investment opportunities, no matter what credit card companies try to sell you.
 A credit card is simply a tool, so be sure to carefully evaluate the benefits and potential drawbacks before you open a new account.

-Juggling too many credit cards can lead to financial challenges.
-It is far more difficult to keep up with payment schedules, balances, and deadlines when you are managing multiple accounts, so consider keeping your credit accounts simple and streamlined.
+Opening too many credit cards can also lead to financial challenges.
+It is far more difficult to keep up with payment schedules, balances, and deadlines when you are juggling multiple accounts, so consider keeping your credit accounts simple and streamlined.

 Wiser words have never been spoken.
 Avoid the temptation to use a credit card as a vehicle to buy things you can’t afford.
-Credit cards are convenient tools, not an excuse to “buy now, worry about paying it off later.”
+Credit cards are convenient tools, not an excuse to “buy now, worry later.”